8 Ways to Manage Teams Through Change

 Use different ways of communicating this to team members.
 For example:

-- Talk through the changes in one-to-one meeting with each team member.
+- Talk through the changes in one-to-one meetings with each team member.
 Encourage each team member to ask questions and then answer the questions as honestly as possible.

 - Talk about the changes in team meetings, and get the team asking questions